 Need to use multiple sensors?
 The Qwiic PT100 can be configured with four different I2C addresses so you can connect four together on a single I2C bus.
 If you need to connect more than four then the SparkFun Qwiic Mux will let you do that.

 Note: A PT100 sensor is required for use.
 Any three or four wire PT100 sensor will work.
-While we don't currently carry a PT100 sensor, we plan to carry one in the near future.
+Lucky for you we have a three wire sensor!
+Please look through the Hookup Accessories to find the PT100 sensor.

 The SparkFun Qwiic connect system is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
 All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
 This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.